Partially multiplicative quandles and simplicial Hurwitz spaces: Introduction

 \subsection{Acknowledgments}

 This series of articles is a generalisation and a further development of my PhD thesis \cite{BianchiPhD}.
-I am grateful to my PhD supervisor Carl-Friedrich B\"odigheimer, Bastiaan Cnossen, Florian Kranhold, Luigi Pagano, Oscar Randal-Williams, Lukas Woike and Nathalie Wahl for helpful comments, mathematical explanations and reference suggestions related to this article.
+I am grateful to my PhD supervisor Carl-Friedrich B\"odigheimer, Bastiaan Cnossen, Florian Kranhold, Luigi Pagano, Oscar Randal-Williams, Lukas Woike, Nathalie Wahl and the anonymous referees of this article and of \cite{Bianchi:Hur4} for helpful comments, mathematical explanations and reference suggestions related to this article.